-But you’re not here for a history lesson on the NFT method, are you?
+This incredibly innovative system was pioneered in 1965 by Allen Cooper at the Glasshouse Crops Research Institute in Littlehampton, England.
+But you’re not here for a history lesson on the NFT method.
 What you really want to know is what this system is all about.

-You’ll learn about the NFT systems components, optimal flow rates, and the plants best suited to it.
-What’s more, we’ll be providing you with a step-by-step explanation of how the system operates.
+In this article, we teach you all there is to know about this versatile and modular system, including its components, optimal flow rates, and the plants that suit it best.
+What’s more, we provide you with a step-by-step explanation of how the system operates.

 Affiliate Disclaimer

-Nowadays, you may be forgiven for thinking that anything NFT related has to do with non-fungible tokens.
-Well, apologies to you crypto lovers because we’re here to discuss the OG of the NFT world – the nutrient film technique hydroponic system.
+Nowadays, you may be forgiven for thinking that anything NFT-related has to do with non-fungible tokens.
+Well, apologies to you crypto lovers because we’re here to discuss the OG of the NFT world — the nutrient film technique hydroponic system.

 In an NFT hydroponic system, plant roots are suspended in channels called gullies that transport a continuous, thin film of nutrient solution; this process keeps the roots moist but not logged.
 The nutrients are mixed accordingly in a primary reservoir from which it flows through the system, continuously feeding the plants.
-This technique provides the plants with the necessary nutrients, water, and oxygen to thrive.
+This technique gives the plants the necessary nutrients, water, and oxygen to thrive.

-The nutrient film aspect of an NFT hydroponic system refers to the continuous shallow stream of nutrient solution that passes over the bottom of the plants’ roots.
+The nutrient film aspect of an NFT hydroponic system refers to the continuous shallow stream of nutrient solution that passes over the bottom of the plant’s roots.

 Essentially, this thin nutrient film provides nutrients to the plants while exposing the remaining root mass to air for oxygen absorption, thus creating conditions for optimal growth.